skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 ## ORM

 <hr/>
-### Skinny ORM
+### Skinny-ORM

 Skinny provides you Skinny-ORM as the default O/R mapper, which is built with [ScalikeJDBC](https://github.com/scalikejdbc/scalikejdbc).

 ![Logo](images/scalikejdbc.png)

-Skinny ORM is characterized by avoding N+1 queries by default.
+Skinny-ORM is characterized by avoding N+1 queries by default because relations are resolved by join queries. `belongTo`, `hasOne` and `hasMany` relationships are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries.

-Basically `belongTo`, `hasOne` and `hasMany` relationships are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries.
+On the other hand, it's impossible to resolve all the nested attributes' relationships by single join query.
+If you need to resolve nested relationships, you can retrieve them with `include` API (eager loading).

-On the other hand, nested attributes' relationships won't be resolved by default.
-If you need nested relationships, you can retrieve them with `include` API (eager loading).
+What's more, Skinny-ORM is a portable library.
+So you can use it with Play2, pure Scalatra, Lift and any other frameworks.

 Examples: